Family Involvement and Community Partnerships:

 iv.
 Meet Annual Measurable Achievement Objectives in all areas and subgroups

 vi.
 Students with disabilities will have transition plans for post-graduation

 vii.
-All students will have a comprehensive personalized education plan (PEP) that supports their individual needs and goals.
+All students have a comprehensive personalized education plan (PEP) that supports their individual needs and goals.

 HP recognizes that each student has different learning needs, that students with disabilities and those who require ELA services require quality and timely support.
-In deference of these individual needs, HP will offer before and after school tutoring, targeted remediation, one-on-one teacher tutoring and instruction that accommodates differentiated instruction through a formative assessment instructional system that creates an actionable personalized education plan (PEP) for each and every student in the school.
+In deference of these individual needs, HP offers before and after school tutoring, targeted remediation, one-on-one teacher tutoring and instruction that accommodates differentiated instruction through a formative assessment instructional system that creates an actionable personalized education plan (PEP) for each and every student in the school.
 We believe that with the right instructional supports, each and every student can and will learn.
 Further, that equity is defined not as treating everyone the same but rather “by ensuring that all students arrive to the same destination irrespective of the condition upon which they arrived.”

-The purpose is to involve the parents in a strong and meaningful partnership with HP.
 Highland Prep is committed to helping parents understand the state academic content standards and state assessments as well as provide materials and training to help parents work with their children to improve academic achievement.
 After enrollment, Parent-Teacher Meetings and Open Houses will continue to foster the relationship between the parents and the school, giving parents the opportunity to speak directly to teachers and monitor their children’s progress.
 Furthermore, these strategies will allow parents and the community to provide input to the school.